tjoslin/multilateration/README.md

 # Localization

 ### Introduction
-Localization package provides tools for multilateration and triangulation in `2D`,`3D` and on `earth surface`.
+Localization package provides tools for multilateration and triangulation in `2D` and `3D`
-The current model of the earth, supported by the package, is called `Earth1`.
-Earth1 models the earth as an ideal sphere having radius of 6378.1 kilometers.

 ### Installation
-The package has been tested with python2.7 and python3.6.
 Use pip to install the package:
 ```
 pip install localization
 ```